premmettupalli/Top50-Movie-Analysis/README.md

 -   Budget_in_Million: Overall Budget spent on a movie in millions.

 -   Profit_in_Mil: Total profit of made by the movie in millions.

-# **Purpose:**

-A web based interactive dashboard was created to visualize the data related to the top 20 movies among the 50 movies that we have in our data set using R shiny.

-Our data set contains a list of IMDB top 50 rated movies and details of those movies like the director of the movie, budget of the movie, gross earnings, profit, genre, year in which the movie was released run time and etc. A web based interactive dashboard was created to visualize this data using R shiny

-This interactive visual dashboard helps in analyzing the trend of top 20 movies from the 50 that we have collected, which are being liked by wide range and verity of people.
-This dashboard also helps in finding out the insights which made the films this popular so that investors and directors can focus on them while making a movie.
-Viewers can also interact with the dash board to find out more things about the movies they liked and can use them to search similar kind of movies to watch, if they like a top movie they can find out its genre and the director who directed it and can search for some similar films which have these things in common.

-This dashboard visualizes the movie data using plots like bar-charts, pie-charts, Tables, and scatter-plots these plots and tables will be interactive and they also have filtering options such that you can only look at what you want.

 # **Problems addressed and related previous studies:**